 The orange roughy stocks shall be the subject of a full stock assessment to be assessed every three to five years.
 In the interim period available information on ORY stocks shall be presented annually.

 The SC shall provide a summary of future data needs to improve assessment accuracy, as well as provide a summary to MoP-7 on progress against the ORY workplan.

+[Catch and operational limits

+CCPs shall ensure that the total annual catches of Hoplostethus atlanticus in the SIOFA area do not exceed 1010.75 tonnes consistent with the average catch from 2015-2020 for the SIOFA Area (which includes catch outside the assessment areas).]

 Toothfish: